Skip to content

 LayerDefaultWhat it does

-aa-fallback1sFades aa-trigger="load" elements (hero copy) via a CSS keyframe — graceful staircase, respecting aa-delay and aa-stagger.
+aa-fallback100msFades aa-trigger="load" / aa-trigger="load-once" elements (hero copy) via a CSS keyframe — graceful staircase, respecting aa-delay and aa-stagger.

 <script>

-const FALLBACK_DELAY = 1000; // ms — hero copy fades in via CSS keyframe
+const FALLBACK_DELAY = 100; // ms — load elements fade in via CSS keyframe

 const TIMEOUT_DELAY = 4000; // ms — universal reveal if init never runs